-Since 2012, the GSEs have purchased approximately \$3 trillion in mortgage loans.
-Just over 20 percent of those loans (~\$700 billion) have been included in expanded risk sharing-and virtually all were back-end transactions.
-And, importantly, less than 1 percent of risk (~\$22.5 billion) has been transferred via risk share.
+Since 2012, the GSEs have purchased over \$3 trillion in mortgage loans.
+About 25 percent of those loans, or roughly \$850 billion, have been included in the GSEs' expanded credit risk sharing transactions (CRT).
+Only about 3 percent (\$23 billion) of the unpaid principal balance of the loans included in CRT has been transferred-using virtually all back end transactions.
+That represents less than 1 percent of the GSEs' overall risk.